Getting Started with Ruby on Rails on Flightcontrol

 Now that you have a Flightcontrol account, you can create a new project.
 Flightcontrol projects represent a single application or set of related applications that you want to deploy to AWS.
 Each project can have multiple environments, such as staging or production.
 Each environment can then have one or more services, such as a web application or a database.

-To create a new project, click the "Projects" tab in the left hand sidebar.
-If you don't have any projects yet, Flightcontrol will show you the form to create one.
-If you do have an existing project or projects, click the "New Project" button.
+To create a new project, click the Create Project button on the right hand side of the dashboard.
+If you don't have any projects yet, Flightcontrol will show you the form to create one when you log in to Flightcontrol.

 Follow our guide on Connecting Flightcontrol to GitHub to walk you through the necessary steps.

-You have the choice of using the Dashboard (also called the GUI) for an interactive configuration, or using a flightcontrol.json
+You have the choice of using the dashboard for an interactive configuration, or using a flightcontrol.json

 file for an infrastructure-as-code configuration.